 DPI Fisheries, a branch of NSW Department of Primary Industries (DPI), is aware of the diverse range of research that is being done each year by university post-graduate students, and encourages the communication of the results of this work to assist the management of fisheries resources and aquatic habitats in NSW.

-DPI offers the John Holliday Student Conservation Award to encourage post-graduate students to share their research findings on topics of interest to the Department.
+DPI offers the John Holliday Student Conservation Award to encourage research students to share their research findings on topics of interest to the Department.
 The winning entrant will receive a cash award of $3,000.
 The Award is named in honour of the late Dr John Holliday, a former Senior Conservation Manager who pioneered the Department’s involvement in aquaculture and fish conservation issues.

-The award is open to post-graduate students who were enrolled at an Australian University during the year of Award and who undertook fisheries-orientated research work in NSW.
+The award is open to research students who were enrolled at an Australian University during the year of Award and who undertook fisheries-orientated research work in NSW.
 To be considered, the applicant must have completed, or be completing, research/studies relevant to the Award Program (see below) and administered through an Australian University.

 Applications for the 2019 Award must be submitted by 25 July 2019.

-All post-graduate students (Honours, Masters, PhD students or other post-graduate students) who are currently enrolled and are completing studies/research in NSW in areas relevant to the Award Program (see below) are eligible to enter.
+All research students (Honours, Masters, PhD students or other post-graduate students) who are currently enrolled and are completing studies/research in NSW in areas relevant to the Award Program (see below) are eligible to enter.

 Research themes that are eligible for consideration under the John Holliday Award Program for 2019 are set out in the Fisheries NSW Strategic Research Plan 2014-2018 (PDF, 7959.06 KB) and include: